Classical Verification of Quantum Computations in Linear Time: Missing Proofs By Section

 where $U$ is the part of $O$ just before the $k$-th query counting from the last to the first.
-Note by the time of the $k$-th query (counting from the last to the first) $pads$ still contains unused freshly new random strings.
-And \eqref{eq:222} is true by direct calculation.
+Note by the time of the $k$-th query (counting from the last to the first) $pads$ still contains unused freshly new randomness.
+Thus \eqref{eq:222} is true by direct calculation.
+Summing up \eqref{eq:app1} for each $k\in [|O|]$.
 Then $\ket{\tilde\varphi}:=O_{|O|}\ket{\varphi}$ gives the state we want. \end{proof}